yudhiesh/yudhiesh.github.io/docs/_posts/2024-12-22-feature-flag-driven-development-in-ml.markdown

 Be warned this ease does come with some downsides:
 - *colocation of Machine Learning workflows with Search workflows on the same nodes*, especially when using the managed offering for OpenSearch on AWS you do not have the ability to specify that the Machine Learning models deployed on the OpenSearch cluster are deployed on specific nodes just for Machine Learning models, this however can be done if you self-host OpenSearch and specify a node's role via the [ML Commons cluster settings](https://opensearch.org/docs/latest/ml-commons-plugin/cluster-settings/).
-- *less flexibility in Machine Learning model deployment frameworks*, as OpenSearch ML Commons uses [Deep Java Library](https://djl.ai/)to deploy ML models.
+- *less flexibility in Machine Learning model deployment frameworks*, as OpenSearch ML Commons uses [Deep Java Library](https://djl.ai/)to deploy ML models I would prefer to use my current stack which has been battle-tested and supports Monitoring & Observability out-of-the box.
 - *limited support for custom remote ML model endpoints*, this is true if you are using the Managed OpenSearch offering where although it might seem like it supports a lot of different options as per the [docs](https://github.com/opensearch-project/ml-commons/tree/main/docs/remote_inference_blueprints), on the contrary it only works with publicly exposed API Endpoint due to the fact that a managed service on AWS is deployed within AWS's own private account with VPC access from a customers AWS account to said AWS account but not the other way around due to the [unidirectional nature of AWS PrivateLink](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/aws-privatelink.html).

 # Feature Flags to the Rescue!